-1 In some cases, papers and reports use the term 'patient' experience.
-In this report, we exclusively use the term client to refer to any source of information regardless of whether the original source used the term patient.
+1 In some cases, papers and reports use the terms "patient experience".
+In this report, we exclusively use the term "client" to refer to any source of information regardless of whether the original source used the term patient.

 Peer-Reviewed Literature Search